BluePinStudio/bluepinstudio.github.io/_posts/2024-10-27-Save Nebuville Post Mortem.md

 ![Nebuville Prototype Mockup](https://blog.bluepinstudio.com/images/nebuville.gif){: width="972" height="589" }
 _Game in action!_

 **Final Game**: After a week of people playing the game we got our scores!
-We had X people leave ratings, and lots of comments as well.
+We had 41 people leave ratings, and lots of comments as well.
 Here's a link to the scores and feedback! <https://ldjam.com/events/ludum-dare/56/save-nebuville>

 We scored 189th in Fun, which marks the first time Fun was my best category since I started doing Ludum Dare 4 years ago.
 My fixation has been making fun games, so I think this is a big milestone!
 I'm aiming for my next game to be super high effort so we'll see If I can score highly in Fun again!